crazeddd/crazeddd.dev/README.md

 # crazeddd.dev
 my site

-is it efficient? no
+is it efficient? no \
-is it optimized? kinda
+is it optimized? kinda \
-does it run? yeh
+does it run? yeah